-We are a small batch distillery based in Lavington and Tumut.
+We are a small batch distillery based in Tweed Heads and Tumut.
 We use Australian and traditional botanticals to make our gin and liqueurs.
-Our tasting room is at the back of the historical Oriental Hotel in Tumut and you are most welcome to come and visit us.
-We have appointments available through our booking system.
+Our tasting room is closed at the moment as we make a new space.

 Some good news, in this time of Covid.
 We have just won silver at the London Spirit Competition for our Lemon Myrtle Gin (No 2).
 This is our most popular gin so it just shows what great taste our customers have.